 After the prewash, you can now run a heavy-duty wash cycle to clean the cloth diapers.

 The amount of detergent you need to use could vary on what the detergent recommends.
 It’s usually four times as much detergent for large loads of clothes, so that’s something that you might want to keep in mind.

 Once they’re clean and fresh off the washing machine, it’s now time to dry them.

 We recommend that you hang dry cloth diapers so that the stretch and quality of the fabric can be maintained for as long as possible.
 Although, you can still put them in a dryer if that’s more convenient for you.

-If you do go for a dryer, our tip would be to avoid using heat as much as possible and also avoid using cloth diapers until they’re completely cooled and dry.
+If you do go for a dryer, our tip would be to AVOID using heat as much as possible and also avoid using the cloth diapers until they’re completely cooled and dry.

 Using and stretching fabrics when they’re warm can make them more relaxed and loose, which isn’t what you’re looking for in cloth diapers.